davegrnr/capstone-2-boonelist/README.md

  -  Login Page - log in with email/password JWT token using bcrypt
 3. ###  Home page:
  -
- Anonymouse users see a list of jobs and sign up routes.
-If they try to click a job or favorite, they will be redirected to the sign up page.
-4. ###  Features:
  -
 5. ### User Profile Page:
  -